 A sweet pointed pepper (I only used it to give this dish some colour)

-A glass of wine (to use in the actual cooking process; not that you cannot enjoy one while cooking!)
+A glass of wine (to use in the actual cooking process; I’m not implying that you cannot enjoy one while cooking, too!)

 Half a glass of extra virgin olive oil

 Spices: black pepper, paprika, rock salt

 Wash and boil the potatoes for about 20 minutes.
 When ready cool, peel and cut the potatoes into equal wedges and place them in a large bowl.

 Add spices and herbs and mix until they are nicely coated.